motiondivision/motion-vscode/README.md

 ### Bezier curve editing

 When editing a CSS or Motion bezier easing curve while the Motion panel's open, a bezier curve editor will appear.

-Changes will be immediately reflected in your code, while
+Changes will be immediately reflected in your code.

 ![Bezier curve editing](images/bezier-editing.gif)